 Why should I participate?
-Any CSU campus who has an interest in setting up a formal course review process for courses to obtain CSU QOLT or QM recognition
+Any CSU campus who has an interest in setting up a formal course review process for courses to obtain CSU QLT or QM recognition

 What is the first step I need to take to be eligible to be a peer-reviewer?

-CSU QOLT- Identify professional development opportunities in the CSU system for completion of the CSU QOLT courses
+CSU QLT- Identify professional development opportunities in the CSU system for completion of the CSU QLT courses

 QM- Identify professional development opportunities in the CSU system for completion of the APPQMR course.
 Identify professional development opportunities for completion of the Peer Reviewer Certification (PRC) through Quality Matters